Video is currently one of the hottest mediums in digital marketing.

 Video marketing is the use of videos to communicate with customers or prospects.
 And while promoting your product or service is the first thing that comes to mind, that’s just scratching the surface.

 Video is effective at educating customers on a new product feature, onboarding users to your app, or just entertaining your followers on social media.
 Product demos, game recaps, case studies — the possibilities with video are endless.
-You can even send a personalized thank-you or a personalized offer to your customers.
+You can even send a personalised thank-you or a personalised offer to your customers.